Skip to content

 topk = min(self.topk, colls["nodes"].num_entities)

-# Calculate cosine similarity for text features and update the score
+# Calculate similarity for text features and update the score

 if self.use_description: